 Trends & Recent Developments

 Recent trends in equation solving involve the use of computer algebra systems (CAS) like Mathematica, Maple, and SageMath.
-These systems can solve complex equations symbolically and numerically, providing accurate solutions and visualizations.
+That said, these systems can solve complex equations symbolically and numerically, providing accurate solutions and visualizations.
 Additionally, machine learning algorithms are being developed to recognize patterns in equations and suggest appropriate solution techniques.

 Tips & Expert Advice

-• Use Technology: Utilize computer algebra systems and online calculators to verify your solutions.
+- Use Technology: put to use computer algebra systems and online calculators to verify your solutions.

 FAQ (Frequently Asked Questions)